-A University of New Brunswick mathematician will join experts in Kampala, Uganda, next week to add his savvy to a discussion about HIV/AIDS and other diseases.
+A University of New Brunswick mathematician will join a variety of experts in Kampala, Uganda next week to add his savvy to a discussion of HIV/AIDS and other diseases.

-James Watmough, an associate professor of mathematics and statistics at UNB, will meet with scientists, health officials and front-line workers in what's being called a first-of-its-kind summit.
+James Watmough, associate professor of mathematics and statistics at UNB will meet with scientists, health officials and front-line workers in what's being hailed as a "first-of-its-kind" summit.

-He'll be using his expertise in mathematical models that study and predict how infectious diseases spread, with an eye to developing strategies for how best to fight outbreaks.
-He'll also work to build collaborations to develop the next generation of disease researchers.
+He'll be using his expertise in mathematical models that study and predict how infectious diseases spread, with an eye to developing strategies for how best to fight them.
+He'll also work to build collaborations that will help develop the next generation of disease researchers.

-A national math research network known as Mathematics of Information Technology and Complex Systems is funding the three-day meeting, which runs from Monday through Wednesday.
+A national math research network known as Mathematics of Information Technology and Complex Systems (MITACS) is funding the three-day meeting, which runs from Monday through Wednesday.
 Based in Burnaby, B.C., the network brings together researchers and companies to solve problems in society and industry.
-It began its work on modelling infectious diseases after the 2003 outbreak of severe acute respiratory syndrome in Toronto.
+It began its work on modeling infectious diseases after the 2003 outbreak of severe acute respiratory syndrome (SARS) in Toronto.
 Attendees from other Canadian universities such as Manitoba, York, McMaster and Ottawa will be on hand.
-Researchers from Botswana, Uganda, Zimbabwe, South Africa and Kenya will also participate, as will the AIDS Support Organization, the largest non-government HIV/AIDS service provider in Africa.
+Researchers from Botswana, Uganda, Zimbabwe, South Africa and Kenya will also participate, as will the AIDS Support Organization (TASO), the largest non-government HIV/AIDS service provider in Africa.